10yard/dkafe/readme.md

 ## Console Add-on Pack

-An optional add-on pack includes around 200 Donkey Kong ports and hacks for the following classic home consoles and computers.
+An optional add-on pack includes over 200 Donkey Kong ports and hacks for the following classic home consoles and computers.

  - Atari 2600
  - Amstrad CPC